 Pelvic floor exercises, also known as Kegel exercises, strengthen the pubococcygeus muscles and were originally designed in 1948 by California gynecologist Dr. Arnold Kegel for women experiencing urinary incontinence.
-Kegel exercises have also been found to treat erectile dysfunction.
+Research published in the Journal of Urology has shown that men also get benefits from pelvic floor exercises after a prostate cancer surgery or radiation.
+Grace Dorey recommends Kegel exercises to treat erectile dysfunction and to increase men’s sexual performance.

 Locating the Muscles